liboyin/iucg/Notes.md

 * Given that most images are relabelled to immediate parent, CRF should be more confident classifying to internal nodes.
 With a HEX graph with 1000 leaf nodes and 820 internal nodes, it may be the case that the authors only allowed legal states that label to leaf nodes.
 This hypothesis is supported by experiments on SVM.
 Also, in Deng et al page 10 section 4.1: "The layer takes as input a set of scores $f(x,w)\in\mathbb{R}^n$, and outputs marginal probability of a given set of labels".
 * Tried NO relabelling, i.e. label all training images to leaf node.
 Accuracy is 0.5107/0.5053 on Caffe scheme 4, and 0.7506/0.7518 on SVM scheme 4.
 (Note that this result is obtained on different train/test split.)
 The overall accuracy is higher in such case, but it looks like CRF delivers smaller improvement.

-##TODO
-* Need new accuracy metric: successfully labeled to all immediate parents.
-* Extension stage 1: Attributed pHEX (bottomline for thesis)
-* Extension stage 2: End-to-end training (bottomline for publication)
-* (from Stephen Gould) Try a newer caffe network, e.g. VGG, GoogLeNet.
-* (from Stephen Gould) For CNN, tierarchical loss for hierarchical classification.
-(Similar idea used in CRF.)

 ##Unary Terms with Caffe
 ###Experiments